-There are also great Japanese futons, which may be an entirely different and intriguing option for you to explore.
+If you’re looking for alternative beds, you may consider a Japanese-style futon which may be an entirely different and intriguing option for you to explore.

-Even though coil-filled futon mattresses are usually regarded as particularly comfortable, some can be much likely to lose a lot of their shape as time passes.
+Even though coil-filled futon mattresses are usually regarded as particularly comfortable, some can be much more likely to lose a lot of their shape as time passes.

 On the other hand, some memory foam futon beds can hold and maintain their shape for a substantially longer period.
 Additionally, the latter is sometimes considered better for futons that are commonly used as couches.

 Comfort is just about the most important thing that you’d want to look forward to when picking your futon mattress.
 Remember, though, that comfort is not just about sleeping well but also about sitting comfortably as well.
 This is not a regular comfortable mattress – it’s a futon, so it has to serve a dual purpose.

 Make sure that you get a bed which is going to be comfortable not only for sleeping, but for sitting too.
 The materials which are used to craft the solution are ultimately going to determine the comfort that you get from it.